mukulRajSharma/CyAmast/README.md

 - `lib`: the folder to maintain dependencies

 ## Dependency Management

+JDBC version in this project can be downloaded from: https://repo1.maven.org/maven2/org/xerial/sqlite-jdbc/3.27.2.1/

 The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).